-11.2 OBJECTIVE 2: PREVENT POLLUTION AND SOIL/ WATER CONTAMINATION.
+11.2 OBJECTIVE 2: PREVENT POLLUTION OF THE AQUATIC HABITAT.

-Impact Management Objective: To prevent environmental pollution and contamination of soil and water resources Alteration of aquatic parameters (pH, turbidity and nutrient leve ls) Potential impact(s) to avoid Contamination of soil or water impacting the surrounding and d ownstream land/water users, biota and livestock.
-Loss of aquatic biota.
+Impact Management Objective: To prevent environmental pollution and contamination of soil and water resources

+Potential impact(s) to avoid Failure of on-site wastewater intrastructure leading to the pollution of watercourses Waste (solid or liquid) from the construction site blown or washed into surrounding environment.
+Alteration of aquatic parameters (pH, turbidity and nutrient levels) Contamination of soil or water impacting the surrounding and downstream land/water users, biota and livestock.
 Impact Management Outcome The environment (including soil, surface water and groundwater) is n ot contaminated.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period • It is recommended that the Stormwater Management Plan be developed with appropriate Contractor Construction phase ecological input and be develo oped based on Sustainable Drainage Systems (SUDS).
-General Pollution Management 1 ground water resources may occur due to any activity on the site.
-No storm water runoff from an y premises containing waste, or water containing waste emanating y be discharged into the environment.
-Polluted stormwater must be contained on the site.
-Cement batching / mixing may not take place directly on the soil surface, it must be done on an impervious lining that will prevent cement particles from contaminating the soil.
-The proposed buffer zone around the watercourse needs to be strictly adhered to.
-Establish buffer zone, identify or demarcate with a physical barrier, ie: danger tape/fencing, extent of development footprint closest to the sensitive aquatic vegetation.
-Construction personnel, equipment and materials must be limited to the minimum practical working footprint.
-Appropriate stormwater measures must be implemented.
-General Waste Management • Dedicated waste bins or skips must be provided on site and kept in a demarcated area on an impermeable surface. impermeable surface. t be provided for recyclable waste, general waste and hazardous waste.
-Recovered builder's rub waste.
-Recovered builder's rubble & green waste may be stockpiled on the ground within the site camp, or in separate skips until removal.
-Waste must be placed in the a opropriate waste bins/skips/ stockpiles.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period ecological input and be devel General Pollution Management No pollution of surface water of No storm water runoff from an an Stormwater Management Plan be developed with appropriate oped based on Sustainable Drainage Systems (SUDS).
+If ground water resources may occur due to any activity on the site.
+It is premises containing waste, or water containing waste emanating the discharged into the environment.
+Polluted stormwater must be corage areas must (if practical, reasonable and feasible) be located from the watercourse.
+The appointed ECO must be consulted in this try not take place directly on the soil surface, it must be done on an entit cement particles from contaminating the soil.
+Ind the watercourse needs to be strictly adhered to.
+Contractor Construction phase

+- Establish buffer zone, identify or demarcate with a physical barrier, ie: danger tape/fencing, extent of development footprint closest to the sensitive aquatic vegetation. - Construction personnel, equipment and materials must be limited to the minimum practical working footprint. - Appropriate stormwater measures must be implemented.

+General Waste Management

+- Dedicated waste bins or skips must be provided on site and kept in a demarcated area on an impermeable surface. - Separate waste bins/skips must be provided for recyclable waste, general waste and hazardous waste.
+Recovered builder's rubble & green waste may be stockpiled on the ground within the site camp, or in separate skips until removal. - Waste must be placed in the appropriate waste bins/skips/ stockpiles. - Hazardous waste bins must be kept on an impermeable bunded surface capable of holding at least 110% of the volume of the bins. - Skips/ bins must be provided with secure lids or covering that will prevent scavenging and windblown waste or dust. - Waste bins/skips must be regularly emptied and must not be allowed to overflow. - Ensure that waste receptacles are weighted down, have weighted covers, are labelled appropriately, and are cleaned by a reputable waste disposal company.
+Obtain a disposal/cleaning slip for this waste, to file in the Environmental File. - Construction workers must be instructed not to litter and to place all waste in the appropriate waste bins provided on site. - The Contractor must ensure that all workers on site are familiar with the correct waste disposal procedures to be followed. - Waste generated on site must be classified and managed in accordance with the National Environmental Management: Waste Act Waste Classification and Management Regulations (GN No. R. 634 of August 2013). - Disposal of waste to landfill must be undertaken in accordance with the National Environmental Management: Waste Act - National Norms and Standard for the Assessment of Waste for Landfill Disposal (GN No. R. 635 of August 2013). - All waste, hazardous as well as general, resulting from the proposed activities must be disposed of appropriately at a licensed Waste Disposal Facility (WDF).

-[•] Environmental Impact Assessments • Basic Assessments • Environmental Management Planning
+• Environmental Impact Assessments • Basic Assessments • Environmental Management Planning

-[•] Environmental Control & Monitoring • Water Use License Applications • Aquatic Assessments
+• Environmental Control & Monitoring • Water Use License Applications • Aquatic Assessments